 During a full-fledged season of the Rupin Pass Trek some time ago, Pankaj (one of our founders) received a call about a bizarre situation that had developed on the slopes of the Rupin Pass.
-The call was from one of our Assistant Trek Leaders who was guiding a batch of 15 there.
+The call was from one of our guides who was assisting a batch of 8 trekkers there.

 All participants had crossed the Pass successfully the previous day.
-But only ten of the participants had made it to the next campsite, Ronti Gad.
-Five participants along with the Trek Leader, Piyush, were missing.
+But only six of the participants had made it to the next campsite, Ronti Gad.
+Two participants along with the Trek Leader, Pijush, were missing.

-Simultaneously the previous day, right after crossing the Pass, Piyush had observed that one out of the five participants he was leading was in no condition to trek.
+Simultaneously the previous day, right after crossing the Pass, Pijush had observed that a trekker, from another group, who was walking alongside them was in no condition to trek.
 The weather, to add to the spectacle, was briskly inching towards a white-out.

-Piyush knew the Assistant Trek Leader and Guide, along with the rest of the team, were way ahead from where he was.
+Pijush knew the rest of the team, were way ahead from where he was.

-With the campsite almost half a day away and no access to camping equipment or food rations, it was now up to Piyush to decide the next course of action…
+With the campsite almost half a day away and no access to camping equipment or food rations, it was now up to Pijush to decide the next course of action…

 In precarious instances like these, the brunt of both, making the right decision in the face of uncertainty and being responsible for each participant’s safety, lands squarely on the Trek Leader.